Gerstner Center for Cancer Diagnostics

 The Gerstner Center, established by Louis V. Gerstner, Jr., former CEO and chairman of the board of IBM Corporation and current chairman of the board of directors of the Broad Institute, will collaborate broadly, working closely with technology innovators, cancer biologists, computational scientists and clinicians.
 The Center will also pilot other promising new approaches to cancer diagnostics.

-Todd Golub, Chief Scientific Officer at the Broad Institute and Director of the Cancer Program, is Director of the Gerstner Center; and Viktor Adalsteinsson, group leader for the blood biopsy team in the Broad’s Cancer Program, is Associate Director.
+Todd Golub, director of the Broad Institute and founding director of the Broad's Cancer Program, is director of the Gerstner Center; and Viktor Adalsteinsson, group leader for the blood biopsy team in the Broad’s Cancer Program, is associate director.